sbellem/auditee/docs/background.rst

 `Intel SGX Explained`_ by Victor Costan and Srinivas Devadas :cite:`cryptoeprint:2016:086`.

+Here's an overview of SGX, directly taken from from `Intel SGX Explained`_ :cite:`cryptoeprint:2016:086`:

+    Secure remote computation (Figure 1) is the problem of executing software on a remote computer owned and maintained by an untrusted party, with some integrity and confidentiality guarantees.
+In the general setting, secure remote computation is an unsolved problem.
+Fully Homomorphic Encryption :cite:`fhe` solves the problem for a limited family of computations, but has an impractical performance overhead :cite:`10.1145/2046660.2046682`.

+    Intel’s Software Guard Extensions (SGX) is the latest iteration in a long line of trusted computing (Figure 2) designs, which aim to solve the secure remote computation problem by leveraging trusted hardware in the remote computer.
+The trusted hardware establishes a secure container, and the remote computation service user uploads the desired computation and data into the secure container.
+The trusted hardware protects the data’s confidentiality and integrity while the computation is being performed on it.

+    SGX relies on software attestation, like its predecessors, the TPM [71] and TXT [70].
+Attestation (Figure 3) proves to a user that she is communicating with a specific piece of software running in a secure container hosted by the trusted hardware.
+The proof is a cryptographic signature that certifies the hash of the secure container's contents.
+It follows that the remote computer's owner can load any software in a secure container, but the remote computation service user will refuse to load her data into a secure container whose contents' hash does not match the expected value.

+    The remote computation service user verifies the attestation key used to produce the signature against an endorsement certificate created by the trusted hardware's manufacturer.
+The certificate states that the attestation key is only known to the trusted hardware, and only used for the purpose of attestation.

+    SGX stands out from its predecessors by the amount of code covered by the attestation, which is in the Trusted Computing Base (TCB) for the system using hardware protection.
+The attestations produced by the original TPM design covered all the software running on a computer, and TXT attestations covered the code inside a VMX [181] virtual machine.
+In SGX, an enclave (secure container) only contains the private data in a computation, and the code that operates on it.

+    An SGX-enabled processor protects the integrity and confidentiality of the computation inside an enclave by isolating the enclave's code and data from the outside environment, including the operating system and hypervisor, and hardware devices attached to the system bus.
+At the same time, the SGX model remains compatible with the traditional software layering in the Intel architecture, where the OS kernel and hypervisor manage the computer's resources.

+    -- Intel SGX Explained :cite:`cryptoeprint:2016:086`

 The goal of a Trusted Execution Environment is to have, at the chip or hardware level, a secure container in which some code can be executed such that the surrounding environment such as the operating system cannot tamper with the code and its execution.